Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/unstoppable-apps/slides.md

 ## Trustless Messaging

-In order to handle messages _without trust_,<br/>systems must share common finality guarantees.
+In order to handle messages _without trust_,<br />systems must share common finality guarantees.

-`A` should never process a message from `B`,<br/>where `B` is reverted and `A` is not.
+`A` should never process a message from `B`,<br />where `B` is reverted and `A` is not.

 ---v

 ## A Note on Synchronicity

-Smart contracts on a single chain (e.g. Ethereum)<br/>can interact trustlessly because of their shared view of finality.
+Smart contracts on a single chain (e.g. Ethereum)<br />can interact trustlessly because of their shared view of finality.

-Asynchronous systems can also share finality.<br/>
+Asynchronous systems can also share finality.<br />
 i.e., be members of the same consensus system.

 ---v